sitebay/docs/articles/guides/quick-answers/sitebay/grafana-for-wordpress/index.md

 Conclusion

-Grafana, especially when integrated with PostHog analytics, offers a comprehensive suite of tools for monitoring and improving your WordPress site on Site Bay's hosting platform.
-By leveraging these tools, you can ensure that your site not only performs well but also delivers a superior experience to your visitors.
+Grafana, especially when integrated with PostHog analytics, offers a comprehensive suite of tools for monitoring and improving your WordPress site on SiteBay's hosting platform.
+By using these tools, you can ensure that your site not only performs well but also delivers a superior experience to your visitors.